wcfrobert/wthisj/README.md

 column1.plot_results_3D()
 ```

-Notes:

-* There are (9) possible conditions (1 interior, 4 edge, 4 corner) denoted using the cardinal directions on a compass.
-For example, "SE" is a corner condition with slab edge below and to the right.
-"W" is an edge condition with edge to the left.
-  * "NW"     "N"      "NE"
-  * "W"         "I"       "E"
-  * "SW"      "S"      "SE"
-* Sign convention for the applied force follows the right-hand rule. **P should be negative** unless you are checking uplift.
+There are (9) possible conditions (1 interior, 4 edge, 4 corner) denoted using the cardinal directions (NW, N, NE, W, I, E, SW, S, SE).
+Sign convention for the applied force follows the right-hand rule. **P should be negative** unless you are checking uplift.

 <div align="center">